 I was expecting a similar spa to the one I visited in Baños de los Incas in Peru, but this was much more basic.

-Just a hot pool and hot showers and communal changing areas.
+Just a hot pool, hot showers and communal changing areas.

 We wandered around outside first.
 Away from the building and car parks.
 Several women were using the waste water from the pool channelled into concrete sinks to wash their clothes.
 The waste from this was just dumped on the plain behind and the smell was offensive if you caught the breeze.